Metro Manila: Geography

-Flooding brought by Typhoon Ketsana (Tropical Storm Ondoy) in 2009 caused 484 deaths in Metro Manila alone.

-Metro Manila is exposed to multiple natural hazards such as earthquakes, floods, and typhoons.
-It is surrounded by active faults including the Marikina Valley Fault System.
-Other distant faults such as the Philippine Faults, Lubang Faults, Manila Trench and Casiguran Faults, are a threat as well.
-Flooding is recurrent every year especially in low-lying areas of Valenzuela, Malabon, Caloocan, Navotas, Manila, Pasay, Parañaque, and Las Piñas, where flood are generally linked with the tidal movements in Manila Bay.
-Meanwhile, Marikina, Pasig, Taguig, and Pateros are areas inland that are also prone to flooding.
-These areas are located along the Marikina Valley where there is poor soil drainage and a shallow water table due to being in proximity to Laguna Bay's shores.
-Flood risks are generally lower in cities along the Guadalupe Plateau, including Quezon City, San Juan, Makati, Mandaluyong and Muntinlupa, where volcanic rocks rise up to 40 to 70 m above sea level.
-Around five to seven typhoons hit Manila yearly.
-Manila was ranked as the second riskiest capital city after Tokyo to live in according to Swiss Re.

 Climate

 According to the Köppen climate classification, there are two climates in Metro Manila.
 Most of the region has a tropical wet and dry climate (Köppen climate classification Aw) while the northeastern part of the region that lies on the foothills of Sierra Madre has a tropical monsoon climate.
 Together with the rest of the Philippines, Manila lies entirely within the tropics.
 Its proximity to the equator means that temperatures are hot year-round, rarely going below 15 °C or above 39 °C. Temperature extremes have ranged from 14.4 °C on January 11, 1914, to 38.8 °C on April 27, 2024.

 Humidity levels are usually very high all year round.
 Manila has a distinct dry season from December through April, and a relatively lengthy wet season that covers the remaining period with slightly cooler temperatures.
 In the wet season, it rarely rains all day, but rainfall is very heavy during short periods.
 Typhoons usually occur from June to September.